prometheus-operator/prometheus-operator/Documentation/troubleshooting.md

 <....>
 ````

 This is due to the way Container Engine checks permissions.
-From [Google Container Engine docs](https://cloud.google.com/container-engine/docs/role-based-access-control):
+From [Google Kubernetes Engine docs](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control):

 > Because of the way Container Engine checks permissions when you create a Role or ClusterRole, you must first create a RoleBinding that grants you all of the permissions included in the role you want to create.
 > An example workaround is to create a RoleBinding that gives your Google identity a cluster-admin role before attempting to create additional Role or ClusterRole permissions.